Oxford and the Cotswolds

 Following breakfast, check out of the hotel and depart for Oxford with an excursion to Blenheim Palace en route.
 This monumental baroque fantasy is one of the country’s greatest stately homes, designed between 1705 and 1722 with funds given to Sir John Churchill, Duke of Marlborough, by a grateful Queen Anne, after his victory at the battle of Blenheim.
 Its 2,200-acre parkland and gardens were designed by the legendary English landscape architect “Capability” Brown.
 Meet your host, Lord Charles Spencer-Churchill, who will give you a personal introduction to his family home, also the renowned birthplace of Sir Winston Churchill.
 Now a UNESCO World Heritage site and the current Duke of Marlborough’s home—it is the largest private residence in England, with an extraordinary labyrinth of opulent hallways and chambers.

 Step into the life of one of England’s most important novelists on this excursion to experience Jane Austen’s England.
 Austen belonged to the transition from the 18th century’s emphasis on sense, reason and improvement to the 19th century’s emphasis on sensibility and romantic excitement.
-On this full-day excursion, see the Jane Austen Museum in Chawton, where she spent the last eight years of her life, and the cathedral in Winchester, where she is buried.
+On this full-day excursion, see the church in Steventon where the author’s father ministered when she was born; the Jane Austen Museum in Chawton, where she spent the last eight years of her life; and the cathedral in Winchester, where she is buried.
 Each site offers glimpses of the iconic writer’s life and the times she captured in her writings.

 Tonight, enjoy a specially arranged Farewell Dinner in one of Oxford’s colleges.
 (B,D)

-Transfer to Canterbury for the Post-Program Option or to London for your return flight home.
+Transfer to Marlow for the Post-Program Option or to London for your return flight home.

 Pre- and Post-Program Options are available at additional cost.
 Details will be included with your reservation confirmation.